 The ultimate aim of tutoring is to help students become independent learners.
 Tutoring has been found to help students improve grades, get work done in less time, understand materials better, recall course-content over longer periods, and most importantly, help students become better learners in general.

 Tutoring can be available to any students who feel they could be learning more successfully than they are.
 In fact, tutors themselves request tutoring since they know firsthand how beneficial tutoring can be.

 Peer Tutoring Positions

-All tutors have a demonstrated mastery of course content (a minimum of 3.25 in the courses they tutor and recommendations from two professors) and personal attitudes and abilities suitable for tutoring.
+All tutors have a demonstrated mastery of course content (a minimum of 3.25 in the courses they tutor), an overall 3.0 cumulative GPA, and personal attitudes and abilities suitable for tutoring.
 They also receive regular training in the principles and best practices of tutoring.

 The primary focuses of tutoring are to:

 - Assess the learning task and the student's skills;